 • First Officer, Ryanair, flying B737, based at Stansted

-• First Officer, BMI Baby, flying B737, based at Heathrow
+• First Officer, Flybe, flying B737, based at Heathrow

 • Senior First Officer and Pilot Technical Instructor, Thomas Cook, flying A320, based at East Midlands